cosmunautic/scrobble-bot/README.md

 ### **Edit source code to get your bot to scrobble to your lastfm!**
+Put source code in home directory, or a directory that is easy to access and edit as follows:

 1. You'll need bots authorization token, which you will find under the information about this app bot user, once you *click to reveal token*